What is a Corneal Transplant?

 Here are some common forms of corneal transplant surgery that are performed by Mr Mukhtar Bizrah at our cornea clinic in London, UK:

-Our cornea clinic in London also specializes in performing partial thickness corneal transplants behind failed full thickness transplants.
-This is a less invasive procedure that can result in remarkable visual recovery.
+Our cornea clinic in London also specializes in performing partial thickness corneal transplants behind failed cornea grafts.
+This is an advanced less invasive procedure that can result in faster visual recovery.

 Nowadays, with modern eye banking and advanced surgery methods, out success rate for corneal transplant surgery in London, UK is higher than ever.
-The success rate depends on the type of cornea transplant, the risk factors, follow up and compliance with treatment (e.g. eye drops) following surgery.
+The success rate depends on the type of cornea transplant, surgeon’s experience with modern techniques, the risk factors, follow up and compliance with treatment (e.g. eye drops) following surgery.

 A corneal transplant surgery can take between 20 minutes and one hour.
 It can take up to 1.5 hours in complex cases.
 The before and after surgery process also takes time.